NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Getting_Started.md

 [https://portal.gdc.cancer.gov](https://portal.gdc.cancer.gov)

-The front page displays an overview of all available datasets:
+The front page displays a summary of all available datasets:

 [![GDC Home Page](images/GDC-Home-Page.png)](images/GDC-Home-Page.png "Click to see the full image.")